-Assuming that water demand is 120 percent of wastewater generation, the existing indoor cultivation component currently generates approximately 133 to 267 gallons of wastewater per day, which would be less than 0.1 percent of the TIWRP's remaining capacity.
-No expansion of the existing indoor cultivation use is proposed; therefore, no substantial increase in wastewater generation would occur.
+Assuming that water demand is 120 percent of wastewater generation, the indoor cultivation component generates approximately 123 to 245 gallons of wastewater per day, which is less than 0.1 percent of the HTP's remaining capacity.

-The retail component of the project would not place any new demands on utilities and service systems beyond those of the existing use.
+The distribution and retail components of the project would not place any new demands on utilities and service systems beyond those of the existing use.

-The proposed project would not involve the construction or expansion of water or wastewater treatment facilities.
-Furthermore, the proposed project would not alter the amount or composition of wastewater generated in the area and would not result in an exceedance of Los Angeles Regional Water Quality Control Board wastewater treatment requirements or affect the treatment capacity of any wastewater treatment provider.
+The proposed project would not involve the construction or expansion of new water or wastewater treatment facilities.
+Furthermore, the proposed project would not alter the amount or composition of wastewater generated in the area and would not result in an exceedance of wastewater treatment requirements of the Los Angeles Regional Water Quality Control Board or affect the treatment capacity of any wastewater treatment provider.
 The proposed project would also not result in a substantial net increase in demand for water, as discussed above; therefore, the proposed project would not create a need for new or expanded water entitlements.
 As discussed in Section IX, Hydrology and Water Quality, the proposed project would operate out of an existing storefront and would not alter the current stormwater drainage patterns.
 As such, implementation of the proposed project would not require the construction or expansion of stormwater drainage facilities.
 No impact related to water, wastewater, and stormwater would occur.